inlab-geo/cofi/docs/source/tutorials/generated/2_travel_time_tomography.rst

 -  A demonstration of running CoFI for a regularized linear parameter estimation problem.
 Can be used as an example of a CoFI **template**.
--  A demonstration of how a (3rd party) nonlinear forward model can be imported from cofi-espresso and used.
+-  A demonstration of how a (3rd party) nonlinear forward model can be imported from geo-espresso and used.
 Fast Marching algorithm for first arriving raypaths.
 -  See how nonlinear iterative matrix solvers can be accessed in CoFI.